Qryptell/Qryptell-api-docs/docs/websocket/getting-started.md

 ## Important Note

-Running the WebSocket service directly on your host machine is suitable for local testing and development purposes.
-However, for production deployments, it is recommended to integrate the WebSocket service as part of a larger infrastructure using technologies like Kubernetes or other container orchestration solutions.
+Running the Auth service directly on your host machine is suitable for local testing and development purposes.
+However, for production deployments, it is recommended to integrate the Auth service as part of a larger infrastructure using technologies like Kubernetes or other container orchestration solutions.

-If you encounter any issues or have questions, feel free to refer to the comprehensive WebSocket Service Documentation or reach out to our support team.
+If you encounter any issues or have questions, feel free to refer to the comprehensive Auth Service Documentation or reach out to our support team.

-Happy testing with Lunar Loom WebSocket Service!
+Happy testing with LunarLoom Auth Service!